cydlee/web102_prework/README.md

 No significant challenges encountered while building the app, I just had to refresh my JavaScript/HTML/CSS knowledge since I haven't used these tools in a while.
-I encountered an issue with peek so instead I used OBS to record the video walkthrough.
+I encountered an issue with peek so instead I used OBS to record the video walkthrough, and then I made a GIF out of it using ffmpeg.

 ## License